.

 Fuze manufactured by Krupp for Maxim-Nordenfelt, marked "FRIED.
 KRUPP ESSEN GERMANY" (courtesy of MC Heunis)

-Dinner gong, made from cartridge case, probably picked up after the Battle of Klipriviersberg [Doornkop], but simply engraved "BOER SHELL CASE / JOHANNESBURG / 1900".
+Dinner gong, made from M-N cartridge case, probably picked up after the Battle of Klipriviersberg [Doornkop], but simply engraved "BOER SHELL CASE / JOHANNESBURG / 1900".
 This was almost certainly fired by Majoor von Dalwig's Maxim-Nordenfelt (No. 4116).
 See last post for photograph of von Dalwig with this gun.

 Two cartridges, one with Maxim-Nordenfelt headstamp, the other unmarked.
 Both apparently fired by von Dalwig's No. 4116 gun (the first at Mafeking, the second at Klipriviersberg).
+The plain case is probably from one of the Boer consignments, where the manufacturers (Vickers, Sons & Maxim), didn't want to be seen to be overtly arming a potential future adversary.
+Boer VSM-supplied Pom-pom shells are similarly unmarked.

-Von Dalwig's Maxim-Nordenfelt, gun No. 4116, in the field (second from left).
+Von Dalwig's Maxim-Nordenfelt Gun No. 4116 in the field (second from left).
 Courtesy of MC Heunis.

 75mm (12½-pr) Maxim-Nordenfelt QF (No. 4408) on display at "FIREPOWER", Royal Artillery Museum, Woolwich.
 Described as "one of two captured from the Transvaal army at the Battle of Elandslaagte, South Africa on 21 October 1899.
 It was subsequently used by the British against the Boers during the Siege of Ladysmith".